DavoBR/azure-functions-ibmmq-extension/README.md

 docker run -e LICENSE=accept -e MQ_QMGR_NAME=QMGR -p 1414:1414 -p 9443:9443 -detach --name QMGR icr.io/ibm-messaging/mq:latest
 ```

-To configure certificate authentication on the MQ-side, consider the following `.mqsc` script, which you can place into the container at `/etc/mqm/` and it will automatically execute:
+To configure certificate authentication on the MQ-side, consider the following MQSC script (see `.devcontainer/configure-cert-authn.mqsc`), which you can place into the container at `/etc/mqm/` and it will automatically execute:

 ```
 -- Enable SSL/TLS on the SVRCONN channel